cambridge-cares/TheWorldAvatar/JPS_Ontology/ontology/ontoservice/README.md

 #### Successful Service Delivery

 The typical sequence of events for a successful service delivery is depicted in the figure below.
 Each event's occurrence can be instantiated with the `ContractLifecycleEventOccurrence` concept, which must be assigned a specific date, time, and location (if required).
 The process begins with the `OrderReceivedEvent`, which kickstarts the workflow.
 The next event is the `ServiceDispatchEvent`, where users can assign resources, personnel, and locations to specific orders.
 Personnel can be assigned using the `fibo-fnd-rel-rel:designates` relation and `fibo-fnd-org-fm:Employee` subclasses, while resources can be assigned using the `fibo-fnd-rel-rel:involves` relation.
 For example, a driver can be designated for the delivery, and their assigned transport and other details can be tracked as described in [`OntoProfile`](https://www.theworldavatar.com/kg/ontoprofile/).
 Following this, the `ServiceDeliveryEvent` occurs when the services are executed.
-Users can supplement information on any exchange of assets or equipment using the `fibo-fnd-rel-rel:exchanges` relation, and the total cost of the delivery can be recorded via the `ontoservice:hasTotalPrice` relation.
-Once the service is delivered, users can log any relevant information with the subsequent `CalculationEvent`.
-Note that multiple calculation events may be present depending on the service.
-These occurrences will serve as a record to be analysed for quality, efficiency, and compliance with service agreements.
+Users can supplement information on any exchange of assets or equipment using the `fibo-fnd-rel-rel:exchanges` relation.
+Once the service is delivered, users can log any relevant information with the subsequent `CalculationEvent`, such as price, weight, distance, etc. These occurrences will serve as a record to be analysed for quality, efficiency, and compliance with service agreements.

 It is recommended that the `EventStatus` concept is only used to describe the status of each event occurrence for both a `ServiceDispatchEvent` and `ServiceDeliveryEvent`.
 A dispatch event may have either pending or completed statuses, whereas a delivery event may be in the pending, in progress, or completed states.

-Figure 7: TBox representation of a successful service delivery lifecycle
+Figure 6: TBox representation of a successful service delivery lifecycle

 ```mermaid
 flowchart TD